+It’s important that you dispose of your unwanted electrical items correctly.
 In 2007, the UK’s Waste Electrical and Electronic Equipment (WEEE) regulation allowed members of the public to deposit old electrical and electronic items free of charge.

 If you’re replacing an old appliance, regulations state that the retailer has to help with the old model’s disposal.
-A customer adviser can organise this for you, or they can provide you with the necessary information to arrange an alternative service.
+A customer adviser can organise this for you, or they can provide you with the information to arrange an alternative service.